Skip to Main Content

 How can you see the contribution of an institution to an SDG?

-In Overview, you can see the top 10 contributing institutions by Scholarly Output and in Trends you can see the top 100, but also filter by region.
+In Overview of metrics, you can see the top 10 contributing institutions by Scholarly Output and in Trends you can see the top 100, but also filter by region.
 If you would like to analyze the contribution of an institution to an SDG, follow these steps to create a Publication Set:

 1. Find the institution in which you’re interested.